 - Heat the oil in a separate skillet, and add the garlic.
 Saute for about 20 seconds or until fragrant.

 - Add the onions, and saute for 1-2 minutes.

 - Then add the orange bell pepper, and stir fry for 3-4 minutes until both the onion and bell pepper (also known as capsicum) have softened.

 - Now add the ketchup, the chilli garlic sauce, and the sriracha sauce.
 Mix and cook for 3-4 minutes on medium high heat until the sauce has thickened and is bubbling.

 - Add the chicken stock, stir, and cook for 2-3 minutes until the sauce has slightly thickened.

 - Then add the cooked chicken, stir, until well coated.

-- Top with sliced green onions and sesame seeds.
+- Top with sliced spring onions and sesame seeds.
 Serve immediately!

 - Use a sharp knife to thinly slice the chicken.
 This results in faster cook time and lots of crispiness!

 - Egg white = more crispy chicken.
 We only use egg white in the batter because egg yolk has more fat content and thus can soften the coating.
 Find the easiest way to separate the egg yolk from the whites here.